finbourne/luminesce-sdk-csharp/sdk/docs/CertificateManagementApi.md

 <a id="downloadcertificate"></a>
 # **DownloadCertificate**
-> System.IO.Stream DownloadCertificate (CertificateType? type = null, CertificateFileType? fileType = null)
+> System.IO.Stream DownloadCertificate (CertificateType? type = null, CertificateFileType? fileType = null, bool? mayAutoCreate = null)

 [EXPERIMENTAL] DownloadCertificate: Downloads your latest Domain or User certificate's public or private key - if any.